How to Scramble Observation Peak in Banff National Park

 The most basic principle of what to wear hiking is layering.
 Anyone who has spent time in the wilderness or mountains can say that your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the mountain base and get hot as soon as you begin moving.

-The goal of hiking clothing is to help regulate your body temperature, element protection, and moisture management.
-Temperature management is best done through a layering system.
+The goal of hiking clothing is to help regulate body temperature, protect against elements, and manage moisture.
+Temperature management is best achieved through a layering system.

 What To Wear Hiking in The Canadian Rockies